Can Working Families Ever Win?

 43 Min read time

-We can afford to make the needed changes; we cannot afford to continue our current practices.
-If we do not take the needs of working families as a keystone, the gaps between the prospects of poor, middle-class, and rich children will only grow wider.
+If we do not take the needs of working families as a keystone, the gaps between poor and rich children will only grow wider.

 As a nation, the United States holds dear the belief that all people have an equal opportunity to grasp the American Dream.
 If adults work hard, they are supposed to have an equal chance at succeeding.
 Likewise, children are supposed to have equal chances at succeeding in school and leading healthy and full lives.
 But, too often, they don't.
 The barriers many working poor parents currently face in the United States make it next to impossible for them to succeed at work while caring well for their children.
 Although our failure as a nation to provide essential supports affects all working parents, that failure has meant that parents living in poverty are less likely to succeed in the workplace and their preschool and school-age children are more likely to lack basic opportunities.